Monaghan v Fermanagh: Conor Murphy to make championship debut for Ernemen

 With Darren Hughes ruled out by injury, Karl O'Connell switches to midfield in a largely experienced Monaghan side.

-Cian McManus will be making his first championship start for Fermanagh although he did come on as a half-time substitute against Mayo last summer.
+Cian McManus and Kane Connor will be making their first championship starts for Fermanagh although they did come on as substitutes during last summer's campaign.

 McGrath believes Ernemen can upset Monaghan